Cheukting/rasa_workshop/README.md

 The trained model should be saved under `models/`.

+> Notes:
+> You can ignore all the future warnings for now as we will only use the current version in the workshop.

 Now we can test the NLU model that we trained:

 `rasa shell nlu`